NuMellow/glance/README.md

 - glance.conf - This file contains the following configuration:
    - page: determines which app (also called pages) to show.
 If you use the pi sugar battery you can set the custom button to cycle through the pages depending on what content you want to show.
 See wiki(comimng soon) for details
    - has_pi_sugar: determines whether Glance is using the pi sugar battery and can display battery percentage in the different apps.
 If you're not using the battery update it to 'False'
-- app.conf - This file lists the total number apps.
+   - numofapps - This is the total number apps.
 - album.conf - This is used for the Album app.
 Add a url to a shared google photos album.

 #### Running glance